ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 it is allowed to send an HTTP Datagram and how to process them from {{format}}
 also apply to HTTP Datagrams sent and received using the DATAGRAM capsule.

-Intermediaries MAY parse DATAGRAM capsules and MAY send DATAGRAM capsules that they did not receive.
-This allows an intermediary to reencode HTTP Datagrams as it forwards them: in other words, an intermediary MAY send a DATAGRAM capsule to forward an HTTP Datagram which was received in a QUIC DATAGRAM frame, and vice versa.
+Intermediary can reencode HTTP Datagrams as it forwards them: in other words, an intermediary MAY send a DATAGRAM capsule to forward an HTTP Datagram which was received in a QUIC DATAGRAM frame, and vice versa.

 Note that while DATAGRAM capsules that are sent on a stream are reliably delivered in order, intermediaries can reencode DATAGRAM capsules into QUIC DATAGRAM frames when forwarding messages, which could result in loss or reordering.

 If an intermediary receives an HTTP Datagram in a QUIC DATAGRAM frame and is forwarding it on a connection that supports QUIC DATAGRAM frames, the